Skip to main content

 To warm up the muscles and get the blood pumping, there are a number of exercises you can do.
 Walking at a brisk pace is a good option as is slow, careful jogging.
 Stretching and aerobic movements such as easy punching or kicks are also good options.

 Avoid relying on diuretics such as coffee and hot tea that actively dehydrate, and stick with regular water.
-If you really despise drinking cold or room-temperature water during winter, you can always heat up your water.
-It’s a simple way to make staying hydrated easy.
+If you really despise drinking cold or room-temperature water during winter, you can always heat it up.
+Alternatively, consider an electrolyte drink.

 Finally, adding heat packs or hand warmers to your layers before heading out is another great way to keep your muscles warm.
 However, this isn’t a means for skipping or avoiding a warm-up.
 When applied to your body, heat helps boost blood flow and ease the tension of sore or tight muscles.
 That will not only help existing tendencies for muscle cramps but will also help prevent more from occurring.